herico/game-flag-app/README.md

 ## Development
 Just open `index.html` or serve locally to get proper PWA behavior.

+## Dark mode
+- The UI supports light and dark themes.
+- It follows your system setting by default.
+- Use the moon/sun toggle in the header to switch and persist your preference (stored in `localStorage`).
+- The browser address bar color updates to match the active theme.

 ## Caching behavior
 - Same-origin files are served cache-first by the service worker.
 - Images (any origin) are cache-first and stored even if responses are opaque (cross-origin without CORS headers).